zammad/zammad-admin-documentation/system/subscription/billing.rst

       in case required.
 This address will be referenced on your invoice.

    VAT ID
       Provide your VAT ID here.
-If applicable your invoice then will not contain german VAT.
+If applicable your invoice will not contain german VAT.
 Please make sure to pay the VAT in your country as required.

    Billing Email Address
       Usually the instance owner (the person that registered the instance) will